Waterford School

 Waterford School is an independent school offering classes pre-k through grade twelve, located in Sandy, Utah, United States.
 Founded in 1981 by Nancy and Dustin Heuston, The Waterford School was originally established as a non-tuition, research school, pairing a classical liberal arts education with the benefits of the latest computer technology.
 In 1986, Waterford moved from its rented campus in Provo to a new campus in Sandy, where it's found today.
-Nancy Heuston served as the founding Head from 1981-2015. in 2015, Andrew Menke became the second head of school.
+Nancy Heuston served as the founding Head from 1981 to 2015.
+In 2015, Andrew Menke became the second Head of School.